tryton/tryton/modules/account/doc/reference.rst

 Development Reference
 *********************

-The *Account Module* includes minimal charts of accounts for many languages.
+The *Account Module* includes the `basic universal charts of accounts`_ for many languages.
 The :abbr:`XML (eXtensible Markup Language)` files that contain the localised charts of account are all generated from the same source XML file.
 The :file:`localize.xsl` :abbr:`XSLT (XML Stylesheet Language Transform)` file